bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lavrentev.md

 * One of the projects Lavrent'ev worked on was the creation of a silencer for a gun.
 * By the end of 1943 Soviet troops had liberated Kiev and in the following year Lavrent'ev returned to the city when the Ukrainian Academy of Sciences returned.
 * Lavrent'ev moved to Novosibirsk when he was vice-president of the USSR Academy of Sciences between 1957 and 1975.
-* The residents often called Lavrent'ev the 'grandfather' of Akademgorodok.
 * Then, in 1975, Lavrent'ev returned to Moscow where he worked at the Institute of Physics and Technology until his death.
 * We have already indicated some of the areas on which Lavrent'ev worked but we now summarise his contributions.
 * The 1940s was a period of industrialisation and construction and, after 1945, Lavrent'ev founded new areas of research in mechanics and applied physics which were aimed at laying the theoretical foundation necessary for the large construction projects of building dams, canals and bridges on the Volga, Dnieper and Don rivers.